-The Company has transparent policies and procedures in place when dealing with possible customer complaints in order to provide the best possible assistance and service under such circumstances.
-The possibility of having to deal with customer claims is very low as the Company provides high quality services to customers.
+The Company has transparent policies and procedures in place when dealing with possible customer complaints in order to provide the best possible assistance and service under such to customers.

+Pillar III Disclosures Report 2021 circumstances.
+The possibility of having to deal with customer claims is very low as the Company provides high quality services